kingsotn/pages/README.md

 ![](images/vercel2.png)

-I also occasionally ran into `504 server timeout error` which is due to some proxy timeouts on the server side for api calls for some of the `/generate` endpoints.
-I couldn't figure out what went wrong (might not even be my problem), so for most of the text generation I just opted back in for groq for most of my text generations.
+I also occasionally ran into `504 server timeout error` which is due to some proxy timeouts on the server side for api calls for some of the `twelvelabs/generate` endpoints.
+I couldn't figure out what went wrong (might not even be my problem), so for most of the text generation I just opted for groq for most of my text generations.

 For text generation groq also uses a JSON_MODE `response_format: { type: "json_object" }` in the api parameter call.
 This is super helpful in only receiving validated data types and spares me the need to parse them from stringed text every time.
 However, you must also be careful in checking the return types of these API promises.
-I've encountered errors several times because I think that the groq api correctly returns a JSON object.
+I've encountered errors several times because I think that the groq api correctly returns a JSON object:

 ![](images/debug.png)

 Instead, the response is wrapped in double quotes `"{}"`, so you must call the `const parsed_response = JSON.parse(response)` to convert it to a parseable JSON Object.
-I thought that typing the response with the expected type would work, but sometimes it failed and I never really dug deep into that.
+I thought that explicitly declaring the type of the promise response would work, but sometimes it failed and I never really dug deep into that.
 So just remember to call the .parse() function.

 I also opted to create a table of contents component where users can click on to jump directly to the content.
 I used [nextui's listbox component](https://nextui.org/docs/components/listbox)